cimt-ag/data_vault_pipelinedescription/documentation/reference_implementation_installation_and_usage.md

 - Test and prove the concept of the DVPD
 - Provide orientation and testsets for other implementations

 It is implemented mostly with data base objects, since databases and expertise about it can be expected in every data warehouse project.

 # Architecture and content of the reference implementation

 The reference implementation focuses on the interpretation of the DVPD.
-The implementation platform is a postgreSQL database extended by some python scripts for automatic deployment of the data base objects.
+The implementation platform is a postgreSQL database extended by some python scripts for automatic deployment of the database objects.
 The following functions are provided:

 - Loading and compiling of a DVPD